SaiJeevanPuchakayala/CryptoCurrency-Screener/README.md

 > NOTE: If you want to try it in your localhost, install Flask and open the folder in a virtual env

-### Scope for improvement : If you are interested feel frre to do a PR and add more cryptocurrencies to stats table as well as screener chart :)
+### Scope for improvement : If you are interested feel free to do a PR and make the screener chart responsive, and add more cryptocurrencies to stats table as well as screener chart :)